 What personal information is held?

-VCS will only collect and hold personal information about an individual which is relevant or related to the performance of its role in maintaining the HPV Register.
+VCS will only collect and hold personal and health information about an individual which is relevant or related to the performance of its role in maintaining the HPV Register.

-The personal information held on the Register may include the name, date of birth, indigenous status, current addresses, contact telephone number, and Medicare Number of an individual receiving a vaccination as well as the name, address and Medicare Provider Number of the health care practitioner who administered the vaccination.
+The personal information held on the HPV Register may include the name, date of birth, gender, address, indigenous status, school, contact telephone number, and Medicare Number of an individual receiving a vaccination as well as the name, address and Medicare Provider Number of the immunisation provider.

-The HPV Vaccination history is the only health information recorded on the Register.
+An individual's HPV vaccination history is the only health information recorded on the Register.
 This information may include details about when and where the HPV vaccine was administered and what HPV vaccine was administered.